OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/products.rst

 ``name``
 """""""""""""""""""""
-The name of the product or the donation.
+The name of the donation or product.

+``description_sale``
+"""""""""""""""""""""
+A short description of the donation or product.

 ``fs_product_type``
 """""""""""""""""""""
-The FundraisingStudio type of the product, can be either:
+The FundraisingStudio type of the donation or product, can be either:

-- ``donation`` Donations, Sponsorships
+- ``donation`` Donations, Sponsorships. **Use this for donations.**
 - ``product`` Physical products, e.g. event tickets
 - ``mediation`` E.g. pet adoptions

 ``type``
 """""""""""""""""""""
-The type of the product, can be either:
+The type of the donation or product, can be either:

 - ``service`` Services. **Use this for donations!**
 - ``product`` A stockable physical product